qpwoeirut/2048-solver/solvers/README.md

 This solver simply picks a random valid move.

-## Corner Spam
+## Corner
-This solver alternates between up and right.
+This solver randomly picks between left and up;
-If both moves aren't allowed, it picks randomly between down and left.
+If both moves aren't allowed, it picks randomly between right and down.

+## Ordered
+This solver tries the same move order each time.
+If left is allowed, it moves left.
+Otherwise if up is allowed, it moves up.
+Otherwise if right is allowed, it moves right.
+Otherwise it moves down.